 What is the Correlation Coefficient Formula?

-In statistics, there are certain outcomes which have a direct relation to other situations or variables and the correlation coefficient is the measure of that direct association of two variables or situations.
+In statistics, certain outcomes have a direct relation to other situations or variables, and the correlation coefficient is the measure of that direct association of two variables or situations.
 These variables exhibit a positive correlation coefficient when they move in the same direction at the same time.
-Similarly, if they move in the different and opposite direction, they said to have a negative correlation coefficient.
-For example: If the interest rate in the market fells down, the corporate loans will be cheaper and the economy will boost.
-So the interest rate and growth of the economy have positive correlation coefficient.
-The value of correlation coefficient defines the strength of the relationship between variables.
+Similarly, if they move in a different and opposite direction, they are said to have a negative correlation coefficient.
+For example, if the market’s interest rate falls, corporate loans will be cheaper, and the economy will boost.
+So the interest rate and growth of the economy have a positive correlation coefficient.
+The value of the correlation coefficient defines the strength of the relationship between variables.
 The maximum value of the correlation coefficient varied from +1 to -1.
-If the correlation coefficient is +1, then the variables are perfectly positively correlated and if that value is -1, then it is called perfectly negatively correlated.
+If the correlation coefficient is +1, then the variables are perfectly positively correlated, and if that value is -1, then it is called perfectly negatively correlated.

 Suppose that we have 2 sets of data given by X (X1, X2 … Xn) and Y (Y1, Y2 … Yn).